xdzhu/xdzhu.github.io/content/authors/admin/_index.md

 ## About Me

 Xudong Zhu (朱旭东) received his Ph.D. degree in physics from the University of Science and Technology of China (USTC) in 2022.
-He is currently an associate research fellow at the Institute of Artificial Intelligence, Hefei Comprehensive National Science Center.
-He has finished the post-doctoral research at the School of Physical Sciences, USTC.
+He is an Associate Research Fellow at the Institute of Artificial Intelligence, Hefei Comprehensive National Science Center (Hefei-IAI).
+He completed his post-doctoral work at USTC and Hefei-IAI.
 His research interests include topological condensed matter systems, mutiferroic materials and machine learning force field.